aces/Loris/README.Mac.md

-### These instructions last tested for LORIS version v20.*
+## Important Notes:
-# Install a developer instance of LORIS on macOS
+- we recommend installing LORIS on Ubuntu or CentOS as macOS is no longer supported for "production" as of v15.10
-### We recommend installing LORIS on Ubuntu or CentOS
+- these instructions were last tested on LORIS version v20.*

-#### macOS is no longer supported for "production" as of v15.10.
+# How to install a developer instance of LORIS on macOS

 This is a guide on how to get a LORIS instance running on your Apple computer for development.
 You're expected to have basic understanding of using a terminal and editing configuration files.
-For production, we recommend installing LORIS on Ubuntu or CentOS.
+For production servers, we recommend installing LORIS on Ubuntu or CentOS.

 # 1. System Requirements